-In 2010 The US Treasury Department through the Troubled Asset Relief Program (“TARP”) a U.S. Treasury managed resource dedicated to foreclosure prevention and neighborhood stabilization, approved IHDA’s plan to utilize $445 million in federal funds to assist Illinois homeowners struggling to pay their mortgages due to job loss or income reduction in the wake of the financial crisis.
-Since approval from US Treasury IHDA has developed four programs; Emergency Loan Program, Mortgage Resolution Fund Program, the Home Preservation Program, and the Blight Reduction Program.
+In 2010, the U.S. Department of Treasury through the Troubled Asset Relief Program (“TARP”), a U.S. Treasury managed resource dedicated to foreclosure prevention and neighborhood stabilization, approved IHDA’s plan to utilize $445 million in federal funds to assist Illinois homeowners struggling to pay their mortgages due to job loss or income reduction in the wake of the financial crisis.
+Since then, IHDA has developed and implemented four programs that are funded by U.S. Treasury's Hardest Hit Funds: Emergency Loan Program, Mortgage Resolution Fund Program, the Home Preservation Program, and the Blight Reduction Program.

-For information and applications for the Blight Reduction Program, click here.
+For more information and applications for the Blight Reduction Program, see here.

-IHDA is required to submit progress reports to the Treasury Department on a quarterly basis.
-Access the Illinois Hardest Hit program reports.
+IHDA is required to submit progress reports to U.S. Treasury on a quarterly basis.
+See here to access the Illinois Hardest Hit program reports.